 In accordance with 42 Pa.
 C.S Chapter 97, the PSP also maintains a website that is available to the public.
-This website is separate from the PA SORT System.
+This website is separate from the PA SORT system.
 The public website has a vast amount of information concerning Megan's Law, including information on state and federal statutes, links to other states' registries, and certain information concerning actively registered offenders.
 This offender information has been updated to reflect the differing requirements for those registered under Subchapter H or Subchapter I, respectively.
-The offender database can be searched in a variety of ways and includes a mapping tool which can identify sexual offender addresses within parameters set by the user.
+The offender database can be searched in a variety of ways and includes a mapping tool that can identify sexual offender addresses within parameters set by the user.
 Users of the website have the option of creating an account, which will allow the user to receive updates regarding specific offenders.
 This tool provides email notifications to the user when the selected offender has a change in registration status or when the offender makes any change to a residential, employment, or school address.
-Users also have the option of registering their address in order to receive email alerts when any offender adds or terminates a residential, employment, or school address within a user designated radius of the registered address.
-In 2020, there were approximately 3.82 million visitors to the public website, which resulted in approximately 455.6 million-page hits.
-Accounts established by users totaled 49,036, which generated approximately three (3) million email notifications to individual user accounts.
+Users also have the option of registering their address to receive email alerts when any offender adds or terminates a residential, employment, or school address within a userdesignated radius of the registered address.
+In 2022, there were approximately 1.3 million visitors to the public website, which resulted in approximately 20.7 million-page hits.
+Accounts established by users totaled 57,364, which generated approximately 4 million email notifications to individual user accounts.